-These terms and conditions set out the general terms under which we undertake our business unless changes are expressly agreed in writing.
+These terms and conditions set out the policies and procedures which we undertake our business.

-This engagement letter, the schedule of services and our standard terms and conditions of business are governed by and should be construed in accordance with, Scots law.
-Each party agrees that the Courts of Scots law will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
+The schedule of services and our standard terms and conditions of business are governed by and should be construed in accordance with Scots law.
+Each party agrees that the Courts of Scots law will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matters arising from it.
 Each party irrevocably waives any right to object to any action being brought in those Courts, to claim that the action has been brought in an inappropriate forum, or to claim that those Courts do not have jurisdiction.

 Authorisation and registration

-Cameron Accounting Limited are registered with the Association of Chartered Certified Accountants as chartered certified accountants and can be found on the register of members at http://members.accaglobal.com/en/find-an-accountant.
+Cameron Accounting Limited are registered with the Association of Chartered Certified Accountants as chartered certified accountants and can be found on the register of members.